-Ryan Seacrest Announces His Return To Host ‘American Idol’, How Will This Affect His Other Hosting Duties?
+Ryan Seacrest Announces His Return To Host ‘American Idol,’ How Will This Affect His Other Hosting Duties?

 — LIVEKellyRyan (@LiveKellyRyan) July 20, 2017

-The American Idol reboot is expected to begin spring of 2018.
-Katy Perry has signed on to be a judge making her the first, and the only one so far, that has been announced.
-According to The Hollywood Reporter, auditions to be a contestant will begin in August.
+The American Idol reboot is expected to begin in the spring of 2018.
+Katy Perry has signed on to be a judge, making her the only one that has been announced.
+According to The Hollywood Reporter, auditions for contestants will begin in August.

 Are you happy that Ryan Seacrest is on board the American Idol train?